Scientists develop first Asian fusion reactor - The Beaverton

 Despite the technology being largely “clean and safe,” Canadian Minister of Health Jane Philpott has advised people to limit their yearly dose of Asian fusion cuisine.

 “The average resident of downtown Toronto is naturally exposed to some amount of Asian fusion every year,” said Philpott.
-“However, experiments have shown that eating bacon fried rice more than three times a week increases one’s long-term risk of malignancies.”
+“However, experiments have shown that bacon fried rice more than three times a week increases one’s long-term risk of malignancies.”

 At press time, a small leak at the world’s first Asian fusion-based power plant on Queen St. was contained, but not before releasing a small amount of appropriation.